 When you use a centralized server to store your enterprise log files, you’ll quickly discover that the system can become very big, very difficult to manage without using a good naming convention in the files names and the directory structure, If all your event and application logs from multiple systems and servers are simply dumped into some central repository then at best you’ll create an admin nightmare, at the worst you’ll lose data by overwriting log files accidently.

 1) Name Your Log files in an accurate and logical manner.
-Basically define a naming convention that suits your need, include all relevant information and try to consider future developments and allow scope for this.
+Basically define a naming convention that suits your need – try and use descriptive names like gateway server or ticket proxies.
+You should also include all relevant information and try to consider future developments and allow scope for this.
 Make sure this is consistent and ensure that anyone who has access to the repository (be it human or application) uses this naming convention when adding files to the system.

 2) Use a hierarchical directory structure on your file system to store the log files.
 It’s difficult to specify the exact method and structure you should use because it will vary depending on the requirements.
 For example you could start the top level with system name and then split lower down the directory structure by date, application or system whichever is appropriate.